 •Wash hands regularly and keep nails short

-•Check out Doctor Rachel, the Worm Whisperer.
-The site has a lot of solutions and tips as well as extensive however, not yet published (in the UK) trials on the chondroitin sulphate.
+Check out Doctor Rachel, the Worm Whisperer.
+The site has a lot of solutions and tips as well as extensive (but not published in the UK) trials on chondroitin sulphate; normally found in joint supplements.